datactor/Blockchain/README.md

    where a group of miners control more than half of the network's computational power and can manipulate the blockchain.
    Solutions to this problem include using consensus algorithms that are less vulnerable to 51% attacks, such as Proof of Stake, and implementing better security measures to protect the network.

+### Updating our blockchain
+Now we have to maintain a list of unspent outputs.
+This will just be a set of hashes of the unspent outputs.
+Note that this does not differentiate between two outputs that are to the same address for the same amount.

+This will be fixed later.

+We have to validate three more conditions now:
+- Can we spend the input?
+- How many coins are in the output?
+- Is the coinbase transaction valid?
+(We're going to skimp a bit on this check for now.)

+### Writing a working example
+We need to:
+1. Create a genesis block with transactions.
+2. Mine it.
+3. Add it to the blockchain.
+4. Create another block with more transactions(particularly some that use transactions from the first block).
+5. Mine that one.
+6. Add that one to the blockchain.

+### Note

+Here are some things to take into account about the code we just wrote:

+- The difficulty stored in a block is not validated.
+- The value of the coinbase transaction is not validated.
+- "Coin ownership" is neither enforced nor existent.
+- Two otherwise identical outputs from different transactions are indistinguishable.
+- etc

 ## 4. smart contracts